 gb PHARM UGT1A1

-The real-time PCR diagnostic kit allows detection of variants of 5TA (UGT1A1 * 36), 7TA (UGT1A1 * 28), 8TA (UGT1A1 * 37), and 211G / A SNP UGT1A1 polymorphisms.
+This in vitro diagnostic kit allows detection of variants of 5TA (UGT1A1 * 36), 7TA (UGT1A1 * 28), 8TA (UGT1A1 * 37), and 211G / A SNP UGT1A1 polymorphisms.
 The detection is based on the Q-FRET probe and uses the analysis of melting curves for multiplex genotyping.

 The UGT1A1 gene is a part of a complex locus that encodes several UDP-glucuronosyltransferases, enzymes of the glucuronidation pathway that transforms small lipophilic molecules, such as steroids, bilirubin, hormones, and drugs, into water-soluble, excretable metabolites.
 Mutations in the UGT1A1 gene lead to mulfunctions in conjugation phase of bilirubin biotransformation.